leedrake5/economicExplorer/README.md

 Thanks for reading this far, and if you have time take a look and let me know your thoughts.

-You can find the original version here: http://shiny.rstudio.com/gallery/superzip-example.html

 You can run this demo with:
 ```